-Keep sex alive when you’re super stressed and not seeing results:
+How to keep sex alive when you’re super stressed and not seeing results:

-ONE: Refresh the type of SEX you’re having
+1: Refresh the type of SEX you’re having

 That’s when you start slow, and maybe begin by kissing again, hot massages, touching each other, shower together, and flirt!
 People forget that passion doesn’t stay alive because it’s on your mind, it takes work.
 Pretend you’re dating again, and you want him to want to have sex with you tonight, what would you do, how would you act, what would you say?

 Sex may feel like the last thing you want to do, when you’re stressed from TTC and infertility, I completely get it.
-But, as relationship therapist I can tell you that no sex life is maintained without work and attention.
-Not to mention, you’d be surprised how great it can make you feel to physically and emotionally to get close to your partner when you’re stressing!
+But, as a relationship therapist I can tell you that no sex life is maintained without work and attention.
+Not to mention, you’d be surprised how great it can make you feel to physically and emotionally get close to your partner when you’re stressing!
 Hot, unplanned sex can reduce stress and therefore boost fertility.

-TWO: Engage in some type of intimacy when you’re NOT ovulating
+2: Engage in some type of intimacy when you’re NOT ovulating

-One of the more frequent things reported in long-term relationships, is that foreplay stops and it becomes all about basic penis and vagina sex.
+One of the more frequent things reported in long-term relationships is that foreplay stops and it becomes all about basic penis and vagina sex.
 Couples stop making out to make out, or it only happens to initiate sex (if that even happens).
 In order to keep sex alive, engage in something sexy that may not even be sex, when you’re not ovulating.
 The brain works in such a fascinating way!
 If you arouse it throughout the month, you may even develop a level of desire that you can put to practice during your ovulation week.
 Some things I suggest are masturbating, sexting, hugging, spooning, cuddling, watching porn together, taking a trip to a sex shop or even simply making out.

-THREE: Sex does NOT need to be on demand the way you may think
+3: Sex does NOT need to be on demand the way you may think

 Just because your ovulation predictor kit showed up positive, doesn’t mean you need to have sex right that minute!
 When an ovulation predictor kit shows an LH surge, it essentially means that your brain has signaled to your ovary it’s time to release the egg.
 Reality is, you really don’t know when the egg will release.
 Even when an LH surge is detected, the egg may have already released!